Notification App

 - Multi-Python Testing: Tests against Python 3.10, 3.11, and 3.12

-- Code Formatting: Validates code formatting with Black
+- Code Formatting: Validates code formatting with Ruff

-- Import Sorting: Ensures consistent import organization with isort
+- Import Sorting: Ensures consistent import organization with Ruff (isort rules)

 - Test Coverage: Automated test execution with coverage reporting